 \subsection{Neural Nets and Training Protocol}

-\textit{Neural Nets.} We implemented the proposed frameworks using PyTorch~\cite{Paszke_PyTorch_An_Imperative_2019}\footnote{We will make the code available after publication}.
-To build the Branch and Trunk Nets, we (i) used the modified fully-connected networked architecture proposed in~\cite{wang2021learning} and implemented in our previous work~\cite{moya2022dae,moya2022deeponet}, (ii) employed leaky ReLU activation functions, and (iii) performed a simple hyper-parameter optimization routine to find the best architectures.
+\textit{Neural Nets.} We implemented the proposed frameworks using PyTorch.
+For the Branch and Trunk Nets, we (i) used the modified fully-connected network architecture (also used in our previous work~\cite{moya2022dae,moya2022deeponet}), (ii) employed leaky ReLU activation functions, and (iii) conducted a simple hyperparameter optimization routine to identify the best architectures.

-\textit{Training.} We trained the parameters of the neural networks using traditional supervised learning and the proposed data aggregation algorithm (see Section~\ref{sec:DAgger}).
-In particular, we optimized the DeepONet parameters using Adam~\cite{kingma2014adam} with default parameters and a learning rate of $\eta = 5 \times 10^{-3}$.
-We also implemented a scheduler that reduces this learning rate whenever the training reaches a plateau.
+\textit{Training.}We trained the neural networks using supervised learning and the proposed DAgger algorithm (see Section~\ref{sec:DAgger}).
+The DeepONet parameters were optimized using Adam (with learning rate $\eta = 5 \times 10^{-3}$).
+We also used a scheduler that reduces the learning rate whenever the training reaches a plateau.
 Finally, we normalized the inputs and outputs during training and testing.